mozman/ezdxf/docs/source/usage_for_beginners.rst

     doc = ezdxf.readzip(zipfilename[, filename])

-Which loads the DXF file `filename` from the zip-file `zipfilename` or the first DXF file in the zip-file if `filename` is absent.
+Which loads the DXF document `filename` from the zip-file `zipfilename` or the first DXF file in the zip-file if `filename` is absent.

-It is also possible to read a DXF file from a stream by the :func:`ezdxf.read` function, but this is a more advanced feature, because this requires detection of the file encoding in advance.
+It is also possible to read a DXF document from a stream by the :func:`ezdxf.read` function, but this is a more advanced feature, because this requires detection of the file encoding in advance.

-This works well with DXF files from trusted sources like AutoCAD or BricsCAD, for loading DXF files with minor or major flaws look at the :mod:`ezdxf.recover` module.
+This works well with DXF documents from trusted sources like AutoCAD or BricsCAD.
+For loading DXF documents with minor or major flaws use the :mod:`ezdxf.recover` module.

 .. seealso::

     Documentation for :func:`ezdxf.readfile`, :func:`ezdxf.readzip` and
     :func:`ezdxf.read`, for more information about file
     management go to the :ref:`dwgmanagement` section.
-For loading DXF files with structural errors look at the :mod:`ezdxf.recover` module.
+For loading DXF documents with structural errors look at the :mod:`ezdxf.recover` module.

 Saving DXF Files